C33Tech/quackerjack/README.md

 # `Quackerjack`
 ## A YouTube Comment Thread Analyzer v2.0

-A CLI script, written in Go, that takes a YouTube video ID and generates a report about the content of the comment stream.
+A CLI script, written in Go, that takes a YouTube video (or Instagram post) URL and generates a report about the content of the comment stream.

 ![Web GUI](/static/web-gui.png)